ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 </Project>
 ```

-If you already have a `Version` tag specified than change this to `VersionPrefix`.
+If you already have a `Version` tag specified, change this to `VersionPrefix`.
 This will make it possible to add a suffix to the version.
 Making it a prerelease package.

 You might also have the `GeneratePackageOnBuild` property set to true.
 Although it can't hurt.
 It's not necessary.
 You can remove it if you want.